peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 $\tau \gg 1$.

-The situation is more complicated if we consider broadband radiation, where optical satuation modifies the level of attenuation with respect to monochromatic radiation in a path-dependent way.
+The situation is more complicated if we consider broadband radiation, where optical saturation modifies the level of attenuation with respect to monochromatic radiation in a path-dependent way.
 Generally, a single value of $U$ between 1 and 2 is chosen in radiation schemes, such that good practical results are obtained.